Rinzii/ccmath/README.md

 ## Compatability

-ccmath is designed to be compatible with any C++17-compliant compiler that supports constexpr functionality.
+ccmath is designed to be compatible with any C++17-compliant compiler.
 It should work seamlessly with popular compilers such as GCC, Clang, and MSVC.

 ## Contributing

 Contributions to ccmath are welcome!
-If you encounter any bugs, have suggestions for improvements, or would like to contribute new features, feel free to open an issue or submit a pull request on the GitHub repository.
+If you encounter any bugs, have suggestions for improvements, or would like to contribute new features, feel free to open an issue or submit a pull request!

 ## License

 ccmath is distributed under the MIT License.
 See the LICENSE file for more information.
-Acknowledgments